mert-byrktr/ISIC-2024-COMPETITION/README.md

 - **Ordinal Encoder for Categorical Features**: We experimented with using ordinal encoding for categorical features like `anatom_site_general` and `sex`, but it performed worse than One-Hot Encoding.
 This is likely because ordinal relationships between categories were non-existent or irrelevant in the dataset.

 #### 8. **Adding Previous Competition Images**
 - **Using Previous Competition Images**: We attempted to incorporate images from previous ISIC competitions to increase the dataset size.
-However, this approach did not work well because the images from this year’s competition were of much lower resolution (15x15 mm crops), whereas the older images were high-resolution dermoscopic images.
+However, this approach did not work well because the images from this year’s competition were of much lower resolution, whereas the older images were high-resolution dermoscopic images.
 This discrepancy in resolution led to inconsistencies in model training and hurt overall performance.

-These methods were systematically tested but ultimately did not contribute positively to the overall model performance.
-By documenting these, we aim to avoid retracing steps in future iterations and provide insights into what did not work in this specific context.